MajedAlqawasmi/complaints_US_sentiment_analysis/README.md

 - [Key Take Aways & Final Product](https://github.com/MajedAlqawasmi/final_project_ironhac/blob/main/README.md#key-take-aways)

 ## Project Description
-This project shall aim to both, highlight importnat findings, and provided Data analysis with a comprehensive dashboard on consumer complaint about banking products in the U.S from 2013 to 2019.
+This project shall aim to both, highlight important findings, and provided Data analysis with a comprehensive dashboard on consumer complaint about banking products in the U.S from 2013 to 2019.
+It aims to raise consumer awareness, helps the regulator in decision making and prompts finacial institutions to optimize their both their complaint handling process as well as their products.

 ## Data
 Four datasets: